abdulwaheed76/practices/README.md

 ### PR Deviations
 1. If you are not able to get your PRs merged on each SM, it means something needs to be optimized.
 Please discuss with your manaager.

+# Misc topics
 ## Asking for help
 You should not ask anyone in an unscheduled way.
 People might be working and concentrating on their own work.
-You can message (anyone) at each clock hour.
+You can message (anyone) in group chat at each clock hour.
 E.g 10am, 11am, 12pm, 1pm .. so on.
 A clock hour is when its a full hour (hour needle is at the digit exactly).

 ## Signoff
 1. **Inform manager** and **team** textually at least 10 minutes before sign off.